kongehund/osu-mapping-hotkeys/README.md

 This feature allows you to first design a slider, then set its timeline length.
 Useful for tech mapping.

-TAB+1 or TAB+2 - Add a gren line with 0.1 or 0.4 SV.
-TAB+1 is recommended, unless your slider is long or you're on 1/8 or finer - if so, use TAB+2 so you don't need to scroll as much in the upcoming section.
+Go to where you want the slider to start and make sure there's no green line here.

+To enter Easy Slider Design mode, press TAB+1 (fine) or TAB+2 (coarse)

 Now, design a slider.
+The slider must start on the new green line that was just created.
 Once you've designed the slider, go to the slider tail and press TAB+3.

 Now, scroll to where you want the slider to end and press TAB+4.